 Our research approach: inclusive, community-led insights

-Our research was designed with community participation at its core, recognising that meaningful insights about AI in humanitarian work must come from practitioners themselves.
+Our research is designed with community participation at its core, recognising that meaningful insights about AI in humanitarian work must come from practitioners themselves.
 Three-quarters of respondents are from the Global South, providing unique insights.

-With the research conducted over a three-month period, the team has worked at pace to deliver this report and supporting campaign because we believe that the timing is crucial given the rapid pace of AI development and radical systemic changes the humanitarian sector faces in 2025.
+With the 2025 research conducted over a three-month period, the team has worked at pace to deliver this report and supporting campaign because we believe that the timing is crucial given the rapid pace of AI development and radical systemic changes the humanitarian sector faces in 2025.

 This research is the first attempt to map AI adoption at individual and organisational levels globally, complementing existing sector initiatives on ethical AI processes.